 - Honest math.
 Snowball and Avalanche side by side.
 Real numbers, real timelines.
 Unburden shows you exactly when you'll be debt-free and how much interest you'll save.
 No motivational speeches.
 Just the math.

-I'm not a financial advisor.
-I'm not a fintech founder with a pitch deck.
-I'm a QA professional who had debt, built a tool to get out of it, and decided other people might need it too.
+We are not financial advisors.
+We are not a fintech startup with a pitch deck.
+We are a team of people who had debt, built a tool to get out of it, and decided other people might need it too.
+Every calculation has been validated.
+Every flow has been tested with real debt scenarios.
+The app works because we wouldn't ship it if it didn't.

 See your debt-free date